Simon's Town: Boulders Beach

 Boulders Beach is located a few kilometres to the south of Simon's Town, in the direction of Miller's Point.
 Here small coves and beaches are interspersed between boulders of Cape granite.
-There has been a colony of African penguins at Boulders Beach since 1985.
+There has been a colony of African penguins at Boulders Beach since 1982.
 There is no record of the birds having lived here prior to that date.
+They are shown, with scenes from the town, in the 2021 series, Penguin Town.
 There are only three penguin populations on the mainland in southern Africa; the others are close to Hermanus at Stoney Point and Betty's Bay.

 Martello Tower

 In the last weeks of 1795 or the first weeks of 1796, the British built a round tower on a site that today falls within the Naval Base.
 Britain had just annexed the Dutch colony at the Cape of Good Hope and wanted to establish some defences to ward off possible Dutch or French attacks.
 The resulting tower was 26 ft high, had a base diameter of 42 ft, and walls 6 ft thick, though there is no evidence that the British ever installed the guns the tower was designed to hold.
 In front of the tower, the British also constructed a battery that they did arm with cannons.
 The Martello tower was used as a navigational beacon for ships entering Simon's Bay and was consequently white-washed in about 1843.
 The tower was restored in 1972 by the Simon's Town Historical Society (in conjunction with the South African Navy), and proclaimed a provincial heritage site; today it houses a small museum.